 But how does the in-store experience differ for people who are just browsing and those with a specific goal of getting in and out?
 That could be a potential follow-up asynchronous feedback study.

-Others talked through their purchasing decision-making process, which usually included price, quality, and availability.
+Others in our study talked through their purchasing decision-making process, which usually included price, quality, and availability.
 That could be another potential follow-up and maybe an in-store video survey with shoppers: “Explain to us why you just chose that product?”